 We plugged the Acoustasonic Player Telecaster straight into a Roland JC-120.
 To start off, we put the switch on position one (closer to the bridge), to try out the sounds named “clean Telecaster” and “fat Telecaster”.

 Once we turned the blend knob, we got into “fat Tele” sound.
-It was more convincing than the previous one, but still not extremely close to the real deal.
-That said, these sounds can come in handy in a gig situation unless you are a purist or very detail-oriented.
+It was more convincing than the previous one, but still not that close to the real deal.
+That said, these sounds can come in handy in a gig situation unless you are a purist or extremely detail-oriented.

 Next, we tried position two: “low fi clean” and “lo-fi crunch”.
 Here we got a nice sound that resembles an acoustic together with an electric.
 We felt that this position may be of great advantage to a songwriter that plays we a band.